 Who wouldn’t want a Schizophragma in their garden if only because it’s such a fun word to say?
 This genus of tall growing deciduous vines and showy flowers is little known in the U.S., but in the deep forest outside Hokkaido, Japan it grows everywhere.
 Try planting your Japanese Hydrangea Vine at the base of a wall or a tree trunk and watch it climb!

-‘Rosea’ displays a splendid form with interest in every aspect: rose-blushed bracts, mahogany stems, red-hued leaf petioles, and handsome dark green toothed foliage.
-Richly textured, each leaf is thick and leathery, and grows in an elongated heart shape.
-This climbing beauty will gracefully enliven a somber spot in your garden.
+‘Rosea’ displays a splendid habit with interest in every aspect: rose-blushed bracts, mahogany stems, red-hued leaf petioles and handsome, toothed dark green foliage.
+Each thick, richly textured deciduous leaf is polished and grows in an elongated heart shape.
+This climbing Hydrangea will dress up a somber wall in your garden.
+Medium Band.

 Hardy to zone 5.